 "I stand up against drug and alcohol abuse because I like who I am, and I don't want to be anyone else." - Rob White, Resident Assistant

-College is an exciting time to discover just exactly who you are.
-Opportunities exist for you to explore your academic interests, volunteer in your community or abroad, participate in recreational sports or fitness activities, and lead a vibrant social life.
+The college years are a time to begin the journey of discovery, to explore who you are and what you want out of life.
+Opportunities exist to indulge your academic interests, volunteer in your community or abroad, participate in recreational sports or fitness activities, and lead a vibrant social life.
 Unfortunately, the vibrant social life found at college can be negatively affected by excessive alcohol use.

-Before you choose to drink (or use illegal or prescription drugs for recreational purposes) I urge you to browse through this information and make sure you are armed with all the facts.
-You should also familiarize yourself with New York state law and SUNY Geneseo’s Code of Conduct.
-Think about your choices and know your limits.
-Your college years should be some of the most memorable of your life.
-Be safe!
+Before you choose to drink (or use illegal or prescription drugs for recreational purposes) I urge you to browse through the resources available through this and other health-related web pages and make sure you are armed with all the facts.
+Familiarize yourself with New York state law and SUNY Geneseo’s Code of Conduct.
+Make informed choices, know your limits, and be ready to Stand Up for each other!

 Alcohol & Other Drug Program Coordinator